 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's regulatory accounting process.
-This included controls over the evaluation of the probability of (1) the recovery in future rates of costs deferred as regulatory assets, and (2) a refund or a future reduction in rates that should be reported as regulatory liabilities, and controls over the monitoring and evaluation of regulatory developments that may affect the probability of recovering costs in future rates or imposing of regulatory liabilities.
-We evaluated the Company's assessment of the probability of recovery of the carrying amount of regulatory assets and property, plant and equipment and the disposition of regulatory liabilities, through consideration of selected on-going regulatory proceedings and decisions.
+This included controls over the evaluation of the probability of (1) the recovery in future rates of costs deferred as regulatory assets, and (2) a refund of previously collected revenue or expenditure of revenue collected from customers on future costs that should be reported as regulatory liabilities, and controls over the monitoring and evaluation of regulatory developments that may affect the probability of recovering costs in future rates or imposing of regulatory liabilities.
+We evaluated the Company's assessment of the probability of recovery of the carrying amount of regulatory assets and property, plant and equipment and the imposition of regulatory liabilities, through consideration of selected on-going regulatory proceedings and decisions.
 For a selection of regulatory proceedings and decisions, we read the Company's assessment and interpretations and any written advice of management's external specialists with respect to the selected assessments and interpretations.
 For a selection of regulatory assets and liabilities, we recalculated the amounts recorded based on methodologies approved by the regulator and agreed the data used in the calculations to the Company's underlying books and records.
 We compared the amounts calculated by the Company to the amounts recorded in the consolidated financial statements.